kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review: Hello, World
 :::info
-We'll use these "Review" sections to explain what happened in the section.
+You'll use these "Review" sections to explain what happened in the section.
 :::

-In this section, we created a `main.star` file that simply told Kurtosis to print `Hello, world`.
+In this section, you created a `main.star` file that simply told Kurtosis to print `Hello, world`.
 The `.star` extension corresponds to [Starlark][starlark-explanation], which is also used by Google and Meta as a build system configuration language.

 When you ran `main.star`, you got `Created enclave: quickstart`.
 An [enclave][enclaves-explanation] is a Kurtosis primitive that can be thought of as an *ephemeral test environment*, on top of Docker or Kubernetes, for a distributed application.
 The distributed applications that you define with Starlark will run inside enclaves.
 If you'd like, you can tear down your enclave and any of their artifacts by running: `kurtosis clean -a` (more on the `kurtosis clean` command [here][kurtosis-clean-reference]).